-One-Eyed Jack and Aggie Sloan Cozy Mysteries will be joining my Thriller and Romantic-Suspense series beginning with book 1, HUGS & BULLETS!
+One-Eyed Jack Cozy Mysteries will be joining my Thriller and Romantic-Suspense series beginning with book 1, HUGS and BULLETS!

-Aggie thought she left the mean streets back in Chicago when she returns home to Gnarly Peak, Colorado to help her injured grandfather run his business.
+When homicide becomes the special of the day in her hometown, former K-9 officer Aggie Sloan and her farting, belching, one-eyed Pitbull, Jack, are on the case to catch the killer.
+Aggie thought she left the mean streets back in Chicago when she returns home to Gnarly Peak, Colorado to run the family business.
 But it doesn’t take long to realize her mistake when the touristy town becomes the chilling scene of more than one suspicious death.

-Although a former K-9 officer, Aggie has no interest in involving herself in the police investigation until the wiseass detective in charge, the one with the cute butt, tells her to keep her nose out of it and mind her own business.
-Added to that, Grampy Kelly is spreading rumors about those “witchy ways” Aggie supposedly inherited from her deceased Irish grandmother.
+At first Aggie has no interest in involving herself in the police investigation until the wiseass detective in charge enlists her help to spy on her neighbors.
+Added to that her Grampy Kelly, the Gnarly Peak police chief, is spreading rumors about those “witchy ways” Aggie supposedly inherited from her deceased Irish grandmother.
 Now some people believe she can find the perpetrator by using mystical powers and Celtic rituals, which is absolute blarney.
-She just wants to be left alone to nurse her wounded pride after dumping her former cheating lover in Chicago.
+She just wants to be left alone to nurse her wounded pride after dumping her former cheating lover and losing her job, car, and condo in the process.

 If you're in the mood for thrills and adventure, Grave Secrets is the book for you.
 From the wilderness of Alaska to a courtroom in Washington DC, survival is the name of the game when a CIA operative decides the rules don't apply to him, divorce isn't the answer, and his ex-wife needs to be buried in an unmarked grave.
 Join Sarina and Duke as they accept the challenge and raise the stakes.
 You won't be disappointed!